xybu/ugl-server/README.md

 * `my_permissions` is the permission of the role of the requester in the group
 	 * For example, the requester in the data above is an **admin** in the group (Refer to the permission definition for more details)
 * `group_data` is the group data as always
+* If the requester has `manage` permission, in `group_data` will be listed a private field named `_preferences` which has the group preferences in it.

 #### Associated Errors